falondarville/python-exercises/readme.md

 ### Dictionary Methods

 A dictionary contains key value pairs.
 The keys describe the data and the values represent the data.
+Access values in a dictionary using the key.

 ```
 coffeeOrder = {